teddblue/gamebois/README.md

 # gamebois
 ![Site Logo](https://github.com/teddblue/gamebois/blob/main/imageAssets/gameboislogo512.gif)

-! gamebois has been catagorized as games and will be blocked on some devices, we are currently fixing the problem! an online gaming collection, a work in progress. the google site is the original and current version. the github site will be ready soon.
+! everything in github.io has been catagorized as games on lightspeed filters and will be blocked on some devices, we are currently fixing the problem! an online gaming collection, a work in progress. the google site is the original and current version. the github site will be ready soon.

 # updates: